CoNewsReader: Supporting Comprehensive Understanding and Raising Critical Thoughts on Social Media News Through Comments: Conclusion

 \section{Conclusion}

 In this paper, we design and build a comment-powered assistant tool \Toolname{} to support users in comprehending and raising critical thoughts during the critical reading process on social media. \Toolname{} can classify news comments based on content and sentiment.
 It summarizes and provides relevance identification based on information-related comments to support comprehending the news, and utilizes inspiring comments to generate keywords and critical thinking questions to support raising critical thinking thoughts.
 The comment filter provided by \Toolname{} performs well to help users find useful comments quickly, reducing the time and burden of finding information.
 We compared \Toolname{} with the current reading condition Twitter-like Baseline through a within-subjects study with \yuan{24} participants who often read comments.
-The Results show that \Toolname{} can not only better facilitate participants' comprehension of news, but also better help users raise more focused, diverse, logical, and solid critical thinking thoughts. \revise{The qualitative study with eight participants who do not often read comments and \kangyu{case study with two participants in a daily social media news reading scenario} show that \Toolname{} can increase participants' interest in exploring comments to potentially help with critical thinking.} Our work offers insights and design considerations for building intelligent tools to assist in comprehending and critical thinking based on user- and machine-generated content. \begin{acks} \end{acks}
+The Results show that \Toolname{} can not only better facilitate participants' comprehension of news, but also better help users raise more focused, diverse, logical, and solid critical thinking thoughts. \revise{The qualitative study with eight participants who do not often read comments and \kangyu{case study with two participants in a daily social media news reading scenario} show that \Toolname{} can increase participants' interest in exploring comments to potentially help with critical thinking.} Our work offers insights and design considerations for building intelligent tools to assist in comprehending and critical thinking based on user- and machine-generated content. \begin{acks} This work is supported by the General Projects Fund of the Natural Science Foundation of Guangdong Province in China grant (2024A1515012226).
+We are grateful to the anonymous reviewers for their valuable feedback and to our participants for their crucial contributions to advancing this research. \end{acks}